 If your partner responds with a detailed counterpoint, then you should repeat what you heard without malice to make sure you're on the same page.
 You could say, “So, you’re saying that you would rather live in the suburbs because your work is here and the city is too loud and chaotic for you, right?”
 You want to show your spouse that you appreciate and value their needs and wants, too.

-Avoid sarcasm and speak with a steady, non-judgmental tone.
-Remember that it's a discussion and not an argument.
+Avoid sarcasm and speak with a steady, nonjudgmental tone.
+Remember it's a discussion, not an argument.

 Carefully Weigh Your Options